deba10106/Optimizing-High-Rank-Matrix-Operations-Using-Quantum-Inspired-Algorithms-A-Comparative-Analysis/README.md

 ## Abstract

 This study investigates the effectiveness of quantum-inspired optimizations in handling high-rank matrix operations, addressing known limitations of traditional algorithms.
-We present a comparative analysis between basic Frieze-Kannan-Vempala (FKV) and quantum-inspired implementations, testing across diverse scenarios including random matrices, financial portfolios, and recommendation systems.
-Our results demonstrate that quantum-inspired optimizations achieve significantly better accuracy (improvements of 2-5 orders of magnitude) while maintaining stability across increasing ranks, albeit with increased computational overhead.
+We present a comparative analysis between Standard Quantum-inspired FKV and Enhanced Quantum-inspired FKV implementations, testing across diverse scenarios including random matrices, financial portfolios, and recommendation systems.
+Our results demonstrate that our enhanced quantum-inspired optimizations achieve significantly better accuracy (improvements of 2-5 orders of magnitude) while maintaining stability across increasing ranks, albeit with increased computational overhead.

 ## 1. Introduction